Wristband Number Details

 - Depending on your local weather service, you should have 10-15 minutes after a tornado has been spotted to evacuate.

 Each overnight town has a severe weather plan in place, so follow the organizers directions.

-Showers will be available at schools, swimming pools and converted car washes.
+Showers will be available at schools, swimming pools, converted car washes, and converted shower semi trucks.
 Shuttle service is usually available from the campgrounds to the showers.
 RAGBRAI provides for 90 portable toilets to supplement the ones provided by the overnight towns in the campgrounds.
 If you must have bathrooms close to your campsite, please set up your campsite close to the bathrooms.
 They will not be moved once the bathrooms are in place.

 A number of campers use sun-heated portable showers.
 According to state law, it is illegal to dispose of waste water into any state-owned natural or artificial lake.
 Additionally you are requested to dispose of this water through appropriate sewage access.
 Please do not dump portable showers on the ground.

 RAGBRAI is a leisurely ride, not a race.
 You will get the most enjoyment out of it if you have trained for the ride.
 Plan on riding at least 1,000 training miles as you get ready for RAGBRAI week.
 The route is always challenging, so the more miles you put into training, the more you will be able to enjoy the event.

 The daily mileage averages more than 67 miles a day, and can range from 35 to 85 miles per day with one day that includes an additional loop that extends the day’s mileage to 100.
 The Iowa terrain can vary from flat to very steep hills.

 RAGBRAI should not be your training, but a culmination of your training effort.
 The biggest cause of injuries is lack of conditioning.
 If you are unable to complete the ride, you are responsible for your own transportation home, but RAGBRAI personnel will advise with travel logistics whenever possible.